Nicenonecb/Nicenonecb/README.md

 😄 Pronouns: Problem baby

-⚡ Fun fact: I have been studying because my programming ability is not good

 <!--
 **Nicenonecb/Nicenonecb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.